LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 The most basic flags in GCC that help with getting as many errors as possible are `-Wall -Wextra -Werror -Wpedantic`.
 According to the JPL C Coding Standard, NASA uses `gcc –Wall –Wpedantic –std=iso9899:1999` (iso9899:1999 is C99).
 Although the document was written before C11 was released, so they may not use C99 anymore.
-Enforcing a standard is helpful though since flags like -Wpedantic will change their behavior based off the standard.
+Enforcing a standard is helpful since flags like -Wpedantic will change their behavior based off the standard.
 Some other GCC options include
 ```
 -Wtraditional